y4utj4/workshop/python/README.md

 ## Python Scripts / Tools

-This is essentially a collection of python scripts I've been working on in order to better understand the python languate while creating something useful that anyone can use.
+This is essentially a collection of python scripts I've been working on in order to better understand the python language while creating something useful that anyone can use.
 Scripts are mainly network/infosec related, but see below for a description of each tool.

 ## Tools